bepzi/.dotfiles/INSTALL.md

 wallpaper(s) in hand, run:

 ```
-wal -t -o ~/bin/scripts/wal-set -i pathtowallpaperhere
+wal -o ~/bin/scripts/wal-set -i pathtowallpaperhere
 ```

-We need the `-t` flag because we're using `termite` as the terminal emulator.

-Install `paper-icon-theme-git` and `osx-arc-darker`.
+Install `archdroid-icon-theme-git` and `oomox-git`.
 Use `lxappearance` to set the GTK and Icon themes to these.
+The Archdroid icon theme may have to be manually set to whichever color best suits your current wallpaper.

 Install `fonts-meta-base`, `fonts-meta-extended-lt`,
 `adobe-source-code-pro-fonts`, `adobe-source-sans-pro-fonts`, and